qaalabs/DE5M4/docs/day2/source-control/github-create-issue.md

   - Explain why the feature would be useful (if it's a request)
   - Add screenshots or code examples if relevant

-!!! info "You can (should) use formatting"
+!!! info "You should use markdown formatting"
     - You can format your issue using Markdown
     - For example, use bold, italic, and code